seneubert/maven-review/README.md

-# The Maven Review
+# Proposal for an iterative review process

-Here we propose an updated methodology of a 2-tiered collaborative review process of scientific analyses for large collaborations, such as LHCb.
+Here we propose a methodology of a 2-tiered iterative review process of scientific analyses for large collaborations, such as LHCb.
 The proposal supplements the [current model used by LHCb](http://lhcb.web.cern.ch/lhcb/lhcb_page/collaboration/organization/editorial_board/Publication_Procedure-Sept2011.pdf) and aims at improving in several points.

 ## Executive Summary
 In order to improve